jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 There is no “silent switch” Google can flip globally.
 There is no mass rollout to all users.
-There is no automatic activation for all Pixels (or other Android Enterprise devices as support rolls out)
+There is no automatic activation for all Pixels (or other Android Enterprise devices as support rolls out).

 ## Transparent to employees